-SEO (Search Engine Optimisation) is the process of creating traffic for your brand’s website as well as increasing its digital presence through organic search engine results.
+Almost every business owner has heard about the importance of SEO.
+Search Engine Optimisation is the process of creating traffic for your brand’s website as well as increasing its digital presence through organic search engine results.

 SEO helps you develop your content through what people are searching for online.
 It’s about providing them with the answer to questions they haven’t even thought of asking yet.
 This will depend on key phrases and words which will allow them to potentially connect with you and your solutions.

 Organic search is the most legitimate source for web traffic

 The success of your website performance is entirely dependent on organic search.
 It plays a vital role in your sales funnel that will ultimately lead to a closed deal.

 As of the moment, Google is the most visited website in the world.
 They own about 75% of the overall search engine market.
 This makes Google the best bet to contribute to the visibility of your brand online.

 With the majority of the world visiting Google to get information every day, it’s the perfect place to start optimising your digital presence.
 Being present in a search engine like Google validates the credibility and legitimacy of your brand – You have already established trust with potential customers just by ranking there.

 90% of websites are virtually non-existent in Google

 Let me point out again that Google is the most visited website in the world.
 It also happens to be the most popular email provider with more than a billion concurrent users.
 And if that still doesn’t register, Youtube (which is owned by Google) is the SECOND most popular search engine.

 High-quality SEO is crucial to any business operation because, without it, you are invisible to the rest of the world.
 That’s why establishing your keywords and creating consistent content for your website and socials should be a top priority if you want to rank.